Elasticity of Demand#

 Inelastic, Elastic & Unitary Demand#

 Suppose \(E(100) = 1/2\).
 This means that when the price is $100, a 1% increase in price (i.e., the price increases to $101), will result in a 0.5% decrease in demand.
 Or similarly, a 1% decrease in price (i.e., the price decreases to $99), will result in a 0.5% increase in demand.
-In this situation, the incentive is for the producer to increase their price.
+Since the increase in price is greater than the loss of demand, producers have an incentive to increase their price.

 Definition